devicetree-org/devicetree-specification/source/chapter3-devicenodes.rst

                                                    loop, held in reset, and electrically isolated from the system bus or in another implementation dependent state.

+                                                   A CPU with ``"fail"`` status does not affect the system in any way.
+                                                   The status is assigned to nodes for which no corresponding CPU exists.
    ``enable-method``      | SD  | ``<stringlist>`` Describes the method by which a CPU in a
                                                    disabled state is enabled.
 This property is required for CPUs with a status property with